Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

-In addition to study the statistical limit of uniform OPE, this work solves the sample optimality problems for local uniform OPE (Theorem~\ref{thm:optimal_upper_bound}), offline task-agnostic (Theorem~\ref{thm:offline_ta}) and offline reward-free (Theorem~\ref{thm:offline_rf}) problems.
+\textbf{Significance: Unifying different offline settings} Beyond the study of statistical limit in uniform OPE, this work solves the sample optimality problems for the local uniform OPE, offline task-agnostic and offline reward-free problems.
 If we take a deeper look, the algorithmic frameworks utilized are all based on the model-based empirical MDP construction and planning.
 Therefore, as long as we can analyze such framework sharply (\emph{e.g.} via novel absorbing-MDP technique), then it is hopeful that our techniques can be generalized to tackle more sophisticated settings.
 On the other hand, things could be more tricky for online RL since the exploration phases need to be specifically designed for each settings and there may not be one general algorithmic pattern that dominates.
 Our findings reveal the model-based framework is fundamental for offline RL as it subsumes settings like local uniform OPE, offline task-agnostic and offline reward-free learning into the identical learning pattern.
 Considering these tasks were originally proposed in the online regime under different contexts, such a unified view from the model-based perspective offers a new angle for understanding offline RL.

-\textbf{Additional paper organization.} We present the problem setup in Section~\ref{sec:formulation}, the global uniform convergence lower bound in Section~\ref{sec:info_lower}, the optimal local uniform upper bound in Section~\ref{sec:local_optimal}, the optimal offline task-agnostic and reward-free results in Section~\ref{sec:application}, some related discussions in Section~\ref{sec:discussion} and conclude in Section~\ref{sec:conclusion}.
-All proofs not presented in the main paper are deferred to Appendix.
-Detailed comparisons with related previous results are summarized in Figure~\ref{fig:table}.